-- Cypress essential oil has a notable astringent action.
+- Has a notable astringent action.
 Its woody, masculine aroma makes it an excellent choice for inclusion in aftershave.

 - You can add it oil desodorant and insect-repellent blends or use it in a mouthwash to treat pyorrhea.

-- Cypress is a good wound oil, as it stops or reduces exernal bleeding.
+- Is a good wound oil, as it stops or reduces exernal bleeding.